larafilippone/Final-Project-Group-5/Gr-5_Filippone_Goldinger_Report.md

 ```
 #### chatgpt_integration.py

-The module `chatgpt_integration.py` is providing the functions to interact with the Open AI API.
-After setting up an account with Open AI a personal access token will be generated that can be used to access the API `openai.api_key = "xx"`.
+The module `chatgpt_integration.py` is providing the functions to interact with the OpenAI API.
+After setting up an account with OpenAI a personal access token will be generated that can be used to access the API `openai.api_key = "xx"`.
 The token is not stored in the script as we work with a public Git repository and we don't want to publish it.
 The token has to be added manually.
-In a more extensive project a shell script could be added to add on the key token that is stored locally.
+In a more extensive project a shell script could be included to add on the key token that is stored locally.

 ``` python
         # Insert the key for Open AI